 For more information about the Gateway Connected Home or networking an office, discuss your particular needs with your Gateway Country Store representative.
 In addition, several books and Internet sites are dedicated to networking.
-Refer to these sources for more information about networking your home or office with HPNA, Ethernet, Wireless Ethernet, or Bluetooth.
+Refer to these sources for more information about networking your home or office with HPNA, Ethernet, or Wireless Ethernet.